← Field Notes

 When a homeowner sees their exact worry named in a review, that review does more work than ten generic ones.
 Star ratings get you into the shortlist.
 Specific reviews get you the call.

 This is why the roofers who train their crews to ask for a review at the driveway, with a reference to the actual job done, win.
 The review comes back specific.
 The next homeowner reads it and thinks, that is my house.
+Reviews earn enough trust for a homeowner to click through to your website.
+What she reads once she gets there decides whether that trust turns into a call.

 The Platform Problem Nobody Talks About